-A. Students in Kindergarten may have a few minutes of homework once or twice a week, generally practicing printing or doing some C-rod work.
-Generally first grade will have 10-15 minutes per day, second grade 15-30 minutes per day, third grade 30-45 minutes per day and fourth grade 30-60 minutes per day.
+Students in Kindergarten may have a few minutes of homework once or twice a week, generally practicing printing or doing some C-rod work.
+Generally, Grade 1 has 10-15 minutes per day, Grade 2 has 15-30 minutes per day, Grade 3 has 30-45 minutes per day, and Grade 4 has 30-60 minutes per day.

-Beginning in second grade there may also be long term projects during the year.
+Beginning in Grade 2, there may also be long-term projects during the year.
 All children are also expected to complete independent reading outside of class on a regular basis.

-A. The involvement of parents in the daily life of Lower School is expected and welcomed.
-Each teacher and grade level will have different ways in which parents can participate in the classroom.
+The involvement of parents in the daily life of Lower School is expected and welcomed.
+Each teacher and grade level has different ways in which parents can participate in the classroom.
 Assisting with field trips, helping with class parties and special events, listening to students read, and helping with special projects and activities are a few ways that parents become involved in the classroom.
-In addition, parent volunteers help in the library, cafeteria, with morning arrival and a wide variety of special events sponsored by the Parent Association.
+In addition, parent volunteers help in the library, cafeteria, with morning arrival, and with a wide variety of special events sponsored by the Parent Association.

 Students are expected to be respectful and cooperative at all times and to accept the consequences of their actions.
-Students should follow the Lower School Self-Control Guidelines, remembering to Stop, Think and Go with a Good Choice at all times.
+Students should follow the Lower School Self-Control Guidelines, remembering to Stop, Think, and Go with a Good Choice at all times.

 Most disciplinary situations are handled by the student’s classroom teacher.
 Students who do not follow the discipline expectations will be removed from certain activities such as recess or special events, may be sent to the director for further action, and the director or the teacher may contact parents regarding the situation.
 On a rare occasion, a student might be sent home from school if the student’s behavior is repeatedly disruptive or disrespectful or he or she is behaving as a bully and other methods of discipline have been unsuccessful.

-A. Lower School has a Chapel gathering four days each week.
-Three days with all of Lower School and one day with K-8 (held in the Middle School Auditorium).
-As stated in its Mission and Philosophy, “Canterbury promotes the spiritual development of each child and an understanding of the implications of Christian principles in their daily lives.”
-Each class in Lower School will present Chapel for their peers two or three times per year.
-This may be through a short skit, songs, poems, or other means of communicating a particular aspect of character development.
+Lower School has a Chapel gathering four days each week: three days with all of Lower School and one day with K-8 (held in the Middle School Auditorium).
+Each class in Lower School presents Chapel for their peers two or three times per year.
+This may be through a short skit, songs, poems, or other means of communicating a particular aspect of character or spiritual development.

 Faculty and administrators also present Chapel talks.
-These short stories or talks generally have a specific theme tied in with the Lower School Virtue of the Month (honesty, respect, compassion).
+These short stories or talks generally have a specific theme tied to the Lower School Virtue of the Month (honesty, respect, compassion).
 Chapel time generally ends with the Lord’s Prayer and weekly reciting of the Pledge of Allegiance.

-A. Field trips are an important part of a student’s educational experience at Canterbury.
-Trips vary considerably in their duration, destination and design; however, they are all important components of the curriculum at each grade level.
-We consider each trip an opportunity to expand learning, broaden horizons and enrich the overall educational experience a student receives at Canterbury.
+Field trips are a fundamental part of a student’s educational experience at Canterbury.
+Trips vary considerably in their duration, destination, and design; however, they are all important components of the curriculum at each grade level.
+We consider each trip an opportunity to expand learning, broaden horizons, and enrich the overall educational experience a student receives at Canterbury.